 The following is a brief description of the hotel’s history, including many of the renovations and improvements:

-We are adding a new heated outdoor pool to our existing heated outdoor pool, and we are adding cabanas to both outdoor pools.
+We added a new, second heated outdoor pool (Oasis Pool) to go along with our other heated outdoor pool (Fountain Pool) and Kids Splash Zone, and we added cabanas to both outdoor pools.

 Enlarged the children’s play area and replaced the playground equipment with new, expanded equipment.